 Getting good feedback is easy, but getting constructive feedback is golden!
 It’s a growth opportunity not an indictment, so focus on applying it rather than dissecting history.
 At a minimum, you’ve just learned what your manager (or customer) thinks — that’s invaluable!
 Distinguish the real message from the messenger or the messenger’s style; getting bogged down on how the message was delivered robs us of its benefit.
 And rather than refute the feedback, listen and look at it clinically for what can be learned.
 While it may not be completely accurate, harvest the wheat from the chaff to advance your skills and effectiveness.

 We don’t all need or want the same feedback — career stage, personality, skill levels, circumstances and age all affect the types of feedback we want and need.
 To make feedback most effective for the whole team, take these steps:

 When feedback is an ongoing conversation rather than a rare or dramatic episode, team performance and culture improve.
 We like “Feedback Fridays” as a way of institutionalizing peer feedback, putting a positive wrap on the week and making feedback our norm.

 Need to institutionalize feedback and increase your team's velocity?
-Try Workboard — a free, fun and more effective way to trigger and give frequent feedback.
+Try Workboard — a fun and more effective way to trigger and give frequent feedback.
 You'll have feedback aligned with team goals, priorities, work and progress for a context-rich conversation.
 It even gives managers feedback when they set clear objectives and give regular feedback!